HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Experiments

 \subsection{Performance on Various Tasks}

 \paragraph{Standard Benchmarks and Retrieval.}

-To comprehensively validate the effectiveness of HeteroCache in long-context inference tasks, we conducted extensive experiments on the LongBench and LongBench v2 benchmarks \citep{bai2024longbench,bai2025longbench}.
+To comprehensively validate the effectiveness of HeteroCache in long-context inference tasks, we conducted extensive experiments on LongBench and LongBench v2 \citep{bai-etal-2024-longbench,bai-etal-2025-longbench}.
 As summarized in Table~\ref{tab:longbench} and Table~\ref{tab:longbenchv2}, the results demonstrate that even under significantly compressed KV cache budgets, HeteroCache exhibits superior performance that is nearly indistinguishable from the FullAttention mechanism and significantly outperforms existing state-of-the-art baselines.
-This advantage is further substantiated by extending it to the more challenging InfiniteBench benchmark \citep{zhang-etal-2024-bench}.
+This advantage is further substantiated by extending it to the more challenging InfiniteBench \citep{zhang-etal-2024-bench}.
 As shown in Table~\ref{tab:infinitebench}, HeteroCache maintains exceptional inference accuracy even with low memory budgets, achieving leading or highly competitive results across various subtasks, which fully proves its robustness in handling ultra-long context tasks.

 This remarkable performance superiority stems from effectively overcoming the limitations of existing methods.
 Specifically, although ShadowKV and OmniKV also employ dynamic compression and offloading strategies, they primarily rely on coarse-grained compression for retrieval, which fails to capture fine-grained semantic dependencies and results in wasted cache space.
 In contrast, HeteroCache achieves more efficient information retention with a minimal memory footprint through fine-grained compression and retrieval at the head level.
 Regarding CAKE, although it rationally distributes cache resources based on layer importance, its lack of dynamic compression and recall mechanisms makes it unable to address attention drift during long-text generation.
+Furthermore, while Quest achieves certain acceleration effects through sparsity, results indicate that it fails to effectively reduce memory usage and instead leads to a noticeable drop in accuracy.